theajr/react-with-nodemon/README.md

 ## Local setup for developing React library with nodemon

+Have you ever wondered why don't we use nodemon in react development?
-### If you are wondering how to develop a local react library and test it in sample application, this might help you.
+If you are wondering how to develop a local react library and test it in sample application, this might help you.

 ### Get Started